JayNewstrom/dotfiles/README.md

  - `cd dotfiles-master`
  - Now you can run the steps under Run
  - It's probably best to properly clone the repo, and relaunch the `./dotfileInitialization.sh` script once everything is done for the first time.
+ - Open https://github.com/jaynewstrom.gpg and copy into gpg keychain, and trust ultimately - Ideally this is scripted.

 #### Run